 So you've graduated from Squarespace and Wix templates and moved onto designing your layouts yourself using Webflow, congratulations!

-Gone are the days of spending hours finding the perfect template and then realizing it only looks great because it was designed around the stock images.
+Gone are the days of spending hours finding the perfect template only to realize it looks great solely because it was designed around the stock images.
 Webflow is a fantastic way for you to implement your own designs.
-Now you can flex your stifled design muscles. 💪
+Finally, you can flex your stifled design muscles. 💪

 The Webflow CMS